kthirano/MyPastProjects/README.md

-# dump
+# My Past Projects

-Dump repo for school/small projects
+Repo for school/small projects
+There might be some ridiculous, useless programs in here but they are for fun so you can't stop me :)